macFanDave/GigaDAQ/README.md

 Sliders are input controls that respond to finger drags (or swipes).
 The associated action occurs when the previous event and current event happen in the same slider at two different positions.

+Open example sketch **2-Sliders** to see the implementation of a horizontal and a vertical slider.

 - Slider Constructor <a name="slider-constructor"></a>

 ```cpp